chance-schafer/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
 A web app that helps you find minority owned businesses in the Kansas City area.
+It allows users to create an account/sign-in so they can like and track their favorite businesses as well as allowing business owners to also create accounts in order to add their business to the site.

 ### Features
 - Responsive
 - Accessibility